 States must download the NCCI edit files that are available on a secure portal (RISSNET) rather than using the publicly available files.
 States must ensure that they or their vendor are using the appropriate Medicaid NCCI edits to adjudicate Medicaid claims.

 The annual revision of the Medicaid NCCI Policy Manual, effective January 1, 2021, is available on the Reference Documents webpage.

-As part of the January 1, 2020 revision to the Medicaid NCCI Technical Guidance Manual, CMS has clarified that states are not required to submit to CMS estimates of savings from applying Medicaid NCCI methodologies.
+Effective with the January 1, 2020 revision to the Medicaid NCCI Technical Guidance Manual, CMS clarified that states are not required to submit to CMS estimates of savings from applying Medicaid NCCI methodologies.
 However, if a state would like to estimate savings for internal purposes, the state may consult the NCCI MUE/PTP Edit Savings Guidance for State Medicaid Agencies, available in the Reference Documents section of the NCCI Medicaid website.